SunChungEn/ADV-LLM/README.md

 # ADV-LLM

+**2025/5/29 Update:** Our paper has been featured in [Microsoft Research Focus](https://www.microsoft.com/en-us/research/blog/research-focus-week-of-april-21-2025/)

 **2025/5/29 Update:** The full code and models are now updated!
 Sorry for the delay, as we needed to undergo code review for jailbreak-related works.

 **2025/4/15 update:** This work has passed the code review from Microsoft.
 We will release the code and models in a few weeks.